yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/_index.md

 The identical rules that apply for forming an array literal for use in a SQL statement apply when an array literal is used in an expression in a PL/pgSQL program.

 The following subsections will present the rules carefully and, when the rules allow some freedom, will give recommendations.
-These rules are covered in this two sections of the PostgreSQL documentation:
+These rules are covered in these two sections of the PostgreSQL documentation:

 - [8.15.
 Arrays](https://www.postgresql.org/docs/11/arrays.html)

 - [8.16.
 Composite Types](https://www.postgresql.org/docs/11/rowtypes.html)

-The [first subsection](./array-of-primitive-values/) gives the rules for array literals whose values are scalars (i.e. are of primitive data types).
+The [first subsection](./array-of-primitive-values/) gives the rules for array literals whose values are scalars (for example, are of primitive data types).

-The [second subsection](./importance-of-typecasting/) revisits the crtically important topic of typecasting.
+The [second subsection](./importance-of-typecasting/) revisits the critically important topic of typecasting.

 The [third subsection](./row/) gives the rules for the literal for a value of a _"row"_ type.
 These rules are essential to the understanding of  the next section.

 The [fourth subsection](./array-of-rows/) gives the rules for array literals whose values are composite (i.e. a _"row"_ type).

-The [fifth subsection](./rules-summary/) summarises the rules for literals of arrays of primitive and _"row"_ type values.